mlewis7127/qldbguide/content/docs/introduction/data-design.md

 #### Use of Indexes

 Indexes are strongly recommended to improve query performance.
-However, indexes can only be created on a top level field, and not on a field in a nested document.
+You can currently create up to 5 indexes on a table.
+Indexes can only be created on a top level field, and not on a field in a nested document.
 If you have a specific requirement to query against attributes in a nested document, for example, to pull back all home addresses, you would use syntax such as:

 {{< codeblock "language-shell" >}}
 SELECT a.houseNo, a.street, a.town